Influence of the electron spill-out and nonlocality on gap-plasmons in the limit of vanishing gaps: Abstract

 \section{Abstract}

 We study the effect of electron spill-out and of nonlocality on the propagation of light inside a gap between two semi-infinite metallic regions.
-We first present a simplified physical model for the spill-out phenomenon, an approach sufficient to show that the propagation of the gap-plasmon becomes impossible in the tunneling regime.
-However, in the limit of very small gaps, only a Quantum Hydrodynamic Theory (QHT) approach, taking into account both the electron spill-out and nonlocality, is able to accurately model the gap-plasmon characteristics and to correctly retrieve the refractive index of the bulk metal as the limit of the effective index of the gap-plasmon for vanishing gaps.
-Finally, we analyze the relation between different models and show that up to a certain size it is possible to predict the correct gap-plasmon effective index by considering a properly resized effective gap.
+We compare the predictions of a local response model taking into account only the spill-out, to the predictions of a quantum hydrodynamic model able to take both phenomena into account.
+We show that only the latter is able to correctly retrieve the correct limit when the gap closes, while the local model suffers from undesirable features (divergence of the fields, overestimation of the losses).
+Finally, we show that, to a certain extent, the correct results can be retrieved using a simple local approach without spill-out or conventional Thomas-Fermi approximation, but considering an effective gap width.